linkeddatacenter/kees/README.md

 - recognise and compute a dct:accrualMethod that is made of a list strings containing  a SPARQL UPDATE CONSTRUCT operation or  url to a resource providing an application/sparql-update content.

+A KEES agent MUST inform the RDF store when it enters or exits the teaching window.

+## SPARQL service requirements

+A KEES compliant sparql endpoint MUST support the  **kees:guard** feature: a KEES compliant sparql endpoint SHOULD return 503 Error of any SPARQL QUERY that happens on a RDF Store that is not in the  *save* state.
+A KEES compliant sparql endpoint SHOULD disable this feature if the http header "X-KEES-guard: disable" is present.

+A KEES compliant SPARQL service SHOULD alwais provide proper http caching information [as described in Section 13 of RFC2616](http://www.w3.org/Protocols/rfc2616/rfc2616-sec13.html).

 ## Examples